10yard/dkafe/readme.md

 A default romlist.csv is provided for use with the automatically generated roms (above).

 The file can be configured to launch roms from the default rom directory (by leaving subfolder blank) or from a specified subfolder.
 The subfolder is useful when you have multiple roms with the same name e.g. there are lots of hacked versions of dkong.zip.
 If the emulator supports -rompath then dkafe will launch the rom directly otherwise the rom will be copied over to the main rompath to workaround CRC checks.
-If not providing -rompath then I recommend the original rom to be placed into /original subfolder to prevent it from being overwritten.
+If not providing -rompath then I recommend the original rom to be placed into **/original** subfolder to prevent it from being overwritten.

 The special subfolder name "shell" can be used when you want to launch a batch file or shell script.
 Create a file named <romname>.bat on Windows or <romname>.sh elsewhere inside the shell subfolder of dkafe.

-All roms in the list should be given a slot position (between 1 and 46) of where the icon should appear and a basic descriptive name.
+All roms in the list should be given an emulator number (as defined in settings.txt), a slot position (between 1 and 46) and a basic descriptive name.

-Multiple emulators can be configured in settings.txt and the launch emulator number can be set in the emu column.

-All roms should be provided with a similarly named image as a .png file in the /artwork/icons folder or subfolder.
+An accompanying icon in .png format should be placed into the **artwork\icons** folder or subfolder with the same name as the rom.
 Recommended icon size is 12px wide x 22px High.
 You can use the default_machine.png as a template.

 Hopefully that all makes sense.
 Refer to the example romlist.csv